8.1 Educational equity

 Queen's University is committed to facilitating the integration of students with disabilities into the University community.
 While all students must satisfy the essential requirements for courses and programs, the administration, faculty, staff, and students at Queen's are expected to provide reasonable accommodation to students with disabilities.
 Reasonable accommodation may require members of the University community to exercise creativity and flexibility in responding to the needs of students with disabilities while maintaining academic standards.

 This policy acknowledges that fundamental to the academic and personal success of students is their responsibility both to demonstrate self-reliance and to identify needs requiring accommodation.

 It is the responsibility of students in need of accommodation for a disability or other special need to contact Queen’s Student Accessibility Services to register for formal accommodations.
 In partnership with Student Accessibility Services, the Program will work to ensure that appropriate modifications or accommodations are made in accordance with Queen’s Policy on Academic Accommodations for Students with Disabilities and Queen’s Academic Accommodations for Students with Disabilities Procedure.

-Students should contact the Program administration with questions about degree requirements, electives or other academic matters as appropriate.
+Students should contact the Program Manager, email@example.com, with questions about degree requirements, course load, or other academic matters as appropriate.

 Queen’s University provides personal counselling services through Student Wellness Services.
 Student Wellness Services supports the personal, academic, and social development of students at Queen's University by providing a range of programs and services.

 Queen’s University is committed to the just, fair and equitable treatment of each and every member of the University community.
-In keeping with this commitment, the Office of the University Ombudsman at Queen’s University provides an independent, impartial and confidential office through which members of the University community may pursue the just, fair and equitable resolution of university-related concerns within its jurisdiction.
+In keeping with this commitment, the Office of the University Ombudsperson helps students, alumni, parents, staff, and faculty understand policies and procedures within the university.
+The central role of the Office of the University Ombudsperson is to help ensure procedural fairness in university decision-making.